-The pupil premium (PP) currently stands at £950 per child per year.
+The pupil premium (PP) currently stands at £985 per child per year and £310 for children of parents in armed services.
 At Giles Academy we focus the spending plan on 3 key areas:

 - Academic – through carefully planned and monitored support and intervention, linked to thorough tracking of attainment and achievement we aim to remove barriers to learning and ensure that students achieve successful outcomes.

 - Enrichment & Engagement – Ensuring that our students receive outstanding Careers support, independent advice and guidance.
 Supporting good attendance and enabling students to participate fully in the wider curriculum life of the school.